Slicing Unbalanced Optimal Transport: Conclusion

-We proposed two losses merging unbalanced and sliced OT altogether, with theoretical guarantees and an efficient Frank-Wolfe algorithm which allows to reuse any sliced OT variant.
-We highlighted experimentally the performance improvement over SOT, and described novel applications of unbalanced OT barycenters of positive measures, with a new case study on geophysical data.
-These novel results and algorithms pave the way to numerous new applications of sliced variants of OT, and we believe that our contributions will motivate practitioners to further explore their use in general ML applications, without the requirements of manipulating probability measures.
+We proposed two losses merging unbalanced and sliced OT, with theoretical guarantees and an efficient and modular Frank-Wolfe algorithm.
+We illustrate the performance improvement over SOT on various experiments, and described novel applications of unbalanced OT barycenters of positive measures, with a new case study on geophysical data.
+These novel results and algorithms pave the way to numerous new applications of sliced variants of OT, and we believe that our contributions will motivate practitioners to further explore their use in general ML applications, without the cumbersome task of pre-processing probability measures.

-On the limitations side, an immediate drawback arises from the induced additional computational cost w.r.t. $\SOT$.
-While the above experimental results show that $\SUOT$ and $\RSOT$ improve performance significantly over $\SOT$, and though the complexity is still sub-quadratic in number of samples, our FW approach uses $\SOT$ as a subroutine, rendering it necessarily more expensive.
-Additionally, another practical burden comes from the introduction of extra parameters $(\rho_1,\rho_2)$ which requires cross-validation when possible.
-Therefore, a future direction would be to derive efficient strategies to tune $(\rho_1,\rho_2)$, maybe w.r.t. the applicative context, and further complement the possible interpretations of $\rho$ as a 'threshold' for the geometric information encode by $\Co$, $\Cd$.

-On the theoretical side, while OT between univariate measures has been shown to define a reproducing kernel, and while sliced OT can take advantage of this property~\cite{kolouri2016sliced, carriere2017sliced}, some of our numerical experiments suggest this property no longer holds for $\UOT$ (and therefore, for $\SUOT$ and $\RSOT$).
-This negative result leaves as an open direction the design of OT-based kernel methods between arbitrary positive measures.